 Skateboarders need to be careful.
 Going downhill, you can gain a lot of speed.
 Even just pushing along, a skateboarder can reach over 20 miles per hour.
 There are many obstacles and dangers to look out for, and it’s surprisingly easy to get hurt.

 If you’ve been injured by a skateboarder as a pedestrian, contact Hardwick & Pendergast, P.S., toll-free at (888) 228-3860.
-You may able to receive compensation for your injuries, so call us today.
+You may able to receive compensation for your injuries, so call our Seattle pedestrian injury lawyers today.